Helping pre-teens and teenagers build personal hygiene habits

 Keeping clean is an important part of staying healthy.
 For example, the simple act of washing hands before eating and after using the toilet is a proven and effective way of fighting off germs and avoiding sickness.

-Being clean and well presented is also an important part of confidence for teenagers.
-If your child’s body and breath smell OK, her clothes are clean, and she’s on top of her basic personal hygiene, it can help her feel comfortable with other people.
+Being clean is also an important part of confidence for teenagers.
+If your child’s body and breath smell OK, their clothes are clean, and they're on top of their basic personal hygiene, it can help your child feel comfortable with other people.

 Helping your child manage personal hygiene

-You’ve got an important role to play in making sure your child knows about how his body and hygiene needs are going to change, and in getting him ready to manage the changes.
+You’ve got an important role to play in making sure your child knows about how their body and hygiene needs are going to change, and in getting your child ready to manage the changes.
 The earlier you can start having these conversations, the better – ideally, before your child hits puberty.

-You can explain to your child that keeping his body clean – especially his hands – is part of staying healthy.
-As an example of what germs can do, you could remind him of the last time a bout of ‘gastro’ or flu went through home or school.
+You can explain to your child that keeping their body clean – especially their hands – is part of staying healthy.
+As an example of what germs can do, you could remind them of the last time a bout of ‘gastro’ or flu went through home or school.

 When children reach puberty, a new type of sweat gland develops in their armpits and genital areas.
 Skin bacteria feed on the sweat this type of gland produces, and this can lead to body odour (BO).

-If your child washes her body and changes her clothes regularly, especially after physical activity, it’ll help to reduce the build-up of bacteria and avoid BO.
+If your child washes their body and changes their clothes regularly, especially after physical activity, it’ll help to reduce the build-up of bacteria and avoid BO.
 Changing underwear and other clothes worn next to the skin is especially important.
 These clothes collect dead skin cells, sweat and body fluids, which bacteria love to eat.
 That’s why they get smelly.

 The onset of puberty is also a good time for your child to start using antiperspirant deodorant.
-You can encourage your child to do this by letting him choose his own.
+You can encourage your child to do this by letting them choose one.
 Note that there are many products that are deodorants but not antiperspirants.
-These simply cover up odour.
-Antiperspirants stop BO by controlling the amount of sweating.
+These products simply cover up odour.
+Antiperspirants stop BO by controlling how much your child sweats.

-Smelly feet and shoes can also be a problem for your child, whether she’s sporty or not.
-She can avoid this issue by giving her feet extra attention in the shower, and making sure they’re completely dry before putting her shoes on.
-It’s a good idea to encourage her to alternate shoes and to wear cotton socks instead of ones made from synthetic fibres.
+Smelly feet and shoes can also be a problem for teenagers, whether they’re sporty or not.
+Your child can avoid this issue by giving their feet extra attention in the shower, and making sure they’re completely dry before putting shoes on.
+It’s a good idea to encourage your child to alternate shoes and to wear cotton socks instead of ones made from synthetic fibres.

-Good dental and mouth hygiene is as important now as it was when your child was little, and you’ll need to keep making regular dental appointments for him.
-Brushing twice a day, flossing and going to the dentist regularly are vital if your child wants to avoid bad breath, gum problems and tooth decay.
+Good dental and mouth hygiene is as important now as it was when your child was little, and you’ll need to keep making regular dental appointments for your child.
+Brushing teeth twice a day, flossing and going to the dentist regularly are vital if your child wants to avoid bad breath, gum problems and tooth decay.

-Although all teenagers have the same basic hygiene issues, girls will need help to manage their periods.
-For example, you might need to talk with your daughter about how often to change her pad or tampon, and how to dispose of it hygienically.
+Your child will need help to manage their periods at first.
+For example, you might need to talk with your child about how often to change their pad, tampon or period-proof underwear, and how to dispose of or clean it hygienically.

 Personal hygiene for pre-teens and teenagers with additional needs

 Young people with additional needs are likely to need extra support with their personal hygiene.
-When you’re thinking about how to discuss hygiene with your child with additional needs, his learning ability and style might be a factor.
-For example, does he prefer to learn by listening, seeing or doing?
+When you’re thinking about how to discuss hygiene with your child with additional needs, their learning ability and style might be a factor.
+For example, does your child prefer to learn by listening, seeing or doing?

 You could consider breaking hygiene tasks – like showering, shaving, using deodorant and cleaning teeth – into small steps.
 This way they might be easier for your child to learn.